riquito/Baobab/doc/source/index.rst

 optimized way. :raw-html:`<br />`
 However Baobab provide functions for the laziest programmers.

-Here it is a list of the functions provided
+Here is a list of the functions provided

 * creation